Improving Black-Box Generative Attacks via Generator Semantic Consistency: Experimental Details

+Throughout the experiments, we train the perturbation generator with $\epsilon=10$ using data from ImageNet-1K~\cite{imagenet} containing 1.2 M natural images of 224$\times$224 resolution, following~\cite{poursaeed2018generative, naseer2019cross, salzmann2021learning, zhang2022beyond, aich2022gama, yang2024facl, yang2024pdcl}, for one epoch using the Adam~\cite{adam} optimizer $\beta=(0.5, 0.99)$.
+We set the learning rate $lr=2e^{-4}$.
+We also use the mid-level layer feature at $k=16$ (Maxpooling.3) of VGG-16 surrogate for our baseline~\cite{zhang2022beyond}.
+We set $\lambda_{cons.}=0.7$ throughout our experiments for stable generator training at the feature level, and the EMA update parameter $\eta=0.999$ following~\cite{tarvainen2017meanteacher}.
+We selected $L_{early}=\{1,2\}$ for matching the first and second intermediate residual blocks within the generator.
+We compare our attacks against the state-of-the-art baselines that rely on the same ResNet-based generator to craft adversarial examples, \ie CDA~\cite{naseer2019cross}, LTP~\cite{salzmann2021learning}, BIA~\cite{zhang2022beyond}, GAMA~\cite{aich2022gama}, FACL-Attack~\cite{yang2024facl}, and PDCL-Attack~\cite{yang2024pdcl}.

-We describe the statistics of the datasets used for training and evaluation in Table~\ref{tab:datasets}.
-Note that we do not use the training sets from CUB-200-2011~\cite{cub}, Stanford Cars~\cite{car}, or FGVC Aircraft~\cite{air} for the strict black-box cross-domain setting.
+\paragraph{Dataset statistics.} We describe the statistics of the datasets used for training and evaluation in Table~\ref{tab:datasets}.
+Note that we do not use the training sets from CUB-200-2011~\cite{cub}, Stanford Cars~\cite{car}, or FGVC Aircraft~\cite{air} for the strict black-box cross-domain.